Charlotte Bank is an

 As a curator specialized in the modern and

-contemporary art of the Middle East, she has worked with numerous institutions
+contemporary art of the MENA region, she has worked with numerous institutions

 in Europe and the Middle East.